LivingLegacyMedia/vowbound/chapter_19.md

 "Probability of success?"

-"Low," Cassian admitted.
-"But I have to try."
+Cassian hesitated, then chose honesty.
+"Hard to say.
+But I have variables in my favor—Draven wants to recruit me, not kill me.
+And I'm bringing knowledge he doesn't expect me to have."

 Torin was quiet for a moment, processing.
-Then: "Logical division of labor.
-You're emotionally compromised regarding Mira's safety.
+Then: "Division of labor.
 Attempting both intelligence gathering and rescue operation simultaneously would reduce effectiveness of both.
 Separation increases overall probability of positive outcome."

 "Exactly," Cassian said, relieved Torin understood.